mongodb/docs/source/includes/auth-info.rst

 .. versionadded:: 2.2

-   The |bi| now offers MySQL authentication plugins allowing you to connect with authentication but without TLS/SSL.
+   The |bi| now offers MySQL authentication plugins allowing you to connect with authentication or TLS/SSL.

 There are two options for authenticating your connection: